Early-Stage Startup Marketing Should Be Polarizing (10 ad examples)

 "The Don't Let Mother Write Your Marketing Principle" can be defined as the tendency for companies to ignore perception around a given product because of a natural product bias.

-I have memories sitting on brand marketing teams in corporate America, where marketing leaders are in denial about this perception principle.
-Some, unaware of its existence completely.
+I have memories sitting on brand marketing teams in corporate America, where marketing leaders sit in a brand bubble and seem to lose sight of the outsider's perspective.
+The result is marketing that writes its own reality.

 "We're with you."

-"Every time we ran that ad it just generated such hate," said Sampson.
+"Every time we ran that (We're with you) ad it just generated such hate," said Sampson.

 They failed to separate fantasy from reality.

 Only when pigs fly will society believe that big bank corporations care about the little man.
-That's why "We're with you" was doomed to fail.
+That's why "We're with you" failed before it had a chance to succeed.

 The 128 year-old bank marketing like a startup